Model-Independent Test for Gravity using Intensity Mapping and Galaxy Clustering: Modified gravity forecasts

 In Fig.~\ref{fig:Fisher} we show the relative error on $\Omega_{\rm m}\Sigma/f$ for the three combinations of surveys, using the optimal redshift bins defined in Table.~\ref{tab:bins}.
 The constraints expected from a \emph{Euclid}-like spectroscopic survey are very good at low redshift, around 7\%.
 The precision decreases as the foreground redshift increases, reaching 32\% at $z_f=1.50$.
 The fact that the constraints are significantly better at low redshift is due to two reasons: firstly, when $z_f$ is small, we can correlate it with a larger number of background redshift bins, which increases the precision of the measurement.
 Secondly, at low redshift, the number density for a \emph{Euclid}-like spectroscopic survey is significantly larger than at high redshift, leading to a strong suppression of shot noise.

 On the other hand, a \emph{Euclid}-like photometric survey has a precision of $\sim 11\%$ for all foreground redshifts.
 The primary source of error for photometric surveys is the error on $\beta_\g$ (of 10\%) since this parameter cannot be well constrained from a photometric survey.
 This consequently limits the precision with which $\hEG$ can be measured.
 To model this uncertainty correctly, it is crucial to include the $\beta_\g$ covariance fully correlated in $\ell$ as in \eqref{eq:covarianceEG}.
-Otherwise, one can obtain an uncertainty on $\hEG$ that is smaller than the uncertainty on $\beta_g$ alone, like for example in \cite{Pourtsidou:2015ksn}, where $\hEG$ is predicted to be measured with a precision of 1\% with LSST, even though LSST can measure $\beta_\g$ with a precision of 10\% only, which is not possible.
+As shown in Appendix~\ref{app:covariance}, this non-diagonal contribution follows from the fact that $\beta_\g$ is measured by combining all available scales (from the multipoles of the power spectrum) and not independently for each value of $\ell$.
+Neglecting these non-diagonal terms in the covariance leads to an uncertainty on $\hEG$ that is smaller than the uncertainty on $\beta_g$ alone, like for example in \cite{Pourtsidou:2015ksn}, where $\hEG$ is predicted to be measured with a precision of 1\% with LSST, even though LSST can measure $\beta_\g$ with a precision of 10\% only, which is not possible.
+Similarly, in~\cite{Pullen:2014fva}, $\hEG$ is forecasted to be measured with a precision of 1\% with LSST and photometric \emph{Euclid}, using CMB lensing, assuming that $\beta_\g$ can be measured with a 10\% uncertainty.
+Again, this is not possible: $\hEG$ cannot be measured better than $\beta_\g$ is.
+As before, the error in these forecasts comes from the fact that the error on $\beta_\g$ is wrongly assumed to be uncorrelated in $\ell$ (see their Eq.
+(17).

-The constraints predicted for SKA2 are tighter by a factor of 2 with respect to the constraints from \emph{Euclid}-like spectroscopic.
+The constraints predicted for SKA2 are tighter by a factor of 2 with respect to the constraints from \emph{Euclid}-like spectroscopic, reaching $3.9\%$ at low redshift.
 This is mainly due to the higher number density of SKA2, the broader sky coverage, and the larger redshift range.
 However, the constraints are quite poor in the last redshift bin, of 54\% only.
 This is due to the large shot noise at high redshift, which significantly degrades the constraints, and to the fact that only one pair can be used for this case.